epfl-ada/ada-2023-project-bavmaresearch/README.md

 These are some ideas that we wanted to implement, but we need more ressources and time.
 - Extract themes from movie plots: find key words linked to movie genre ?
-- Extract sentiment analysis score of a movie from plot
+- Extract sentiment analysis score of a movie from plot.
-- Extract sentiment score of movie reviews and tweets (average, median ?)
+- Extract sentiment score of movie reviews and tweets (average, median ?).
-- Analysis on the Stanford dataset
+- Multiple analysis on the Stanford dataset.